 - Watch a child play at Prithvi Theater (Juhu).
 There are regular plays for children over three years and yes, they do enjoy the whole experience, the real-life performers, the costumes, the sets, the lights, the concept of the stage.

 - Visit the Monetary Museum (Ballard Estate).
 There is something about money and coins and stuff that is absorbing to children.

 - Watch a cricket match in Azad Maidan (CST) or Oval Maidan (Churchgate) or Shivaji Park (Dadar).
 Who knows, you might see another Sachin in making!

-- You love animals?
-Then visit city’s only zoo (Byculla).
-Its one of the oldest zoos od India.
+- Do you love animals?
+Then visit the city’s only zoo (Byculla).
+It’s one of the oldest zoos in India.

-- Nothing is more exciting than a crowded market area.
-Visit flower and vegetable market (Dadar and CST).
+- Nothing is more exciting than in a crowded market area.
+Visit the flower and vegetable market (Dadar and CST).

-- Visit one of the largest flea markets in India—Chor Bazar (Bhendi Bazar).
-It’s one of a kind thieves market in the word and you can get a lot of stuff to eat and drink.
+- Visit one of the largest flea markets in India — Chor Bazar (Bhendi Bazar).
+It’s one of the kind thieves markets in the world and you can get a lot of stuff to eat and drink.

 - Mumbai is the home to the underworld.
 Without a trip to the Den of the Dons (Dongri), Mumbai sight-seeing is incomplete.

-- This is difficult but if you can manage a permission, a trip at the docks (CST) can be memorable tip.
+- This is difficult but if you can manage permission, a trip to the docks (CST) can be a memorable trip.

-- If you have someone in the defence, take your child to see the Navy Nagar (Colaba) and visit the US Club—it has the best view in the city.
+- If you have someone in the defense, take your child to see the Navy Nagar (Colaba) and visit the US Club — it has the best view in the city.

-- The BNHS does some interesting tree walks round the year.
+- The BNHS does some interesting tree walks around the year.
 Go for one with your child, hug a tree, sit in its shade, tell them stories around trees.

 - Sit on the Asiatic Library (CST) steps and watch the world go by.